simneese/MEPCERevitTools/README.md

 #### Electrical Tools
 - Circuit Lighting
-    - Groups lights and adds them to a circuit based on filled region zoning.
+    - Groups lights and adds them to a circuit based on filled region zoning
 #### BIM Tools
 - Rename
     - Rename Sheets & Rename Views - use find / replace logic to rename sheets/views.
-Allows the addition of a prefix / suffix as well.
+Allows the addition of a prefix / suffix as well

+## Installation

+- Download MEPCE_Tools_Extension.exe
+- Run executable
+- Navigate to PyRevit toolbar in Revit
+- Go to pyRevit dropdown
+- Click on Extensions
+- Find MEPCE Tools extension and install

 ## Roadmap

-- Help panel for tutorials and bug reporting.
+- Help panel for tutorials and bug reporting

 - Re-create my Dynamo scripts in Python so they can be used more easily